Londiuh/EpicEndpoints/Fortnite/Keychain.md

 ## Utility
-Useful to get AES keys for cosmetics if you how
+Useful to get AES keys for cosmetics